jtostlebe/nevergiveup/content/_index.md

     content:
       items:
         - title: The NGU Approach
-          text: Never Give Up creates a supportive space where individuals with lived experiences (i.e., previously incarcerated) serve as mentors, helping participants navigate challenges related to addiction, antisocial thinking patterns, employment, and prosocial and community reintegration.
+          text: Never Give Up Transitional Living creates a supportive space where individuals with lived experiences (i.e., previously incarcerated) serve as mentors, helping participants navigate challenges related to addiction, antisocial thinking patterns, employment, and prosocial and community reintegration.
 By offering structured support, the program seeks to empower participants to rebuild their lives and achieve long-term stability.
           feature_icon: bolt
           features:
             - "24/7 supervision and accountability"